microsoft/pxt-arcade/docs/skillmap/balloon/balloon1.md

 - :mouse pointer: Click the mini **game window** in the bottom corner to open the playable console!

+Press the (A) button as fast as you can.
+You should see the score go up with each click!

+Pressing the (A) button is the **EVENT** that causes the score to go up!

 ~hint Click here to see how 🕵️

 ![Look for the game window in the lower right](/static/skillmap/balloon/game.gif "Click the mini game window to pop open the playable console.")

 hint~

-Press the (A) button as fast as you can.
-You should see the score go up with each click!

 ---
 ---